What is harm minimisation?

 - pharmacotherapy programs aim to improve safety and stability by substituting legally prohibited drugs such as heroin for prescription medications like methadone or long-acting injectable buprenorphine, administered under medical supervision.

-Harm minimisation and COVID-19: Tips
+Harm minimisation practices

 Hand hygiene